lupyuen/zig-pinephone-gui/README.md

 # Pinebook Pro

-_Will the app run on Arm64 laptops like Pinebook Pro?_
+_Will the Zig GUI App run on Arm64 laptops like Pinebook Pro?_

 Yep!
 The same steps will work on Pinebook Pro.

-Here's our app running with Manjaro Xfce on Pinebook Pro...
+Here's our Zig GUI App running with Manjaro Xfce on Pinebook Pro...

 ![Our app running with Manjaro Xfce on Pinebook Pro](https://lupyuen.github.io/images/Screenshot_2022-06-22_18-13-31_061534.png)